Last Updated on May 11, 2023 by Dominique de Merteuil

 DISCLOSURE; As of October 2021 I’m part of an affiliate program and I get a small commission for purchases made through some of the links in this post.
 When you purchase a product via the link in my post you are helping to keep my website alive for which I’m very grateful.
 All opinions expressed here are mine!

 I don’t know about you but I’m awful at mending and I can’t sew at all.
 And that’s where Bo-Nash Fuse It Powder comes to the rescue!
-Here is a step by step instructions and tips on how to fix a hole in clothes without stitching or sewing.
+Here are step-by-step instructions and tips on how to fix a hole in clothes without stitching or sewing.

 How To Clean Vintage Clothes